This article is part of a series of interviews that NAI has conducted with the directors of publishers’ Native Ad Studios around the world.

 How do you price native advertising?

 Definitely higher.
 It’s a premium product.
 Whenever we are doing native – we are giving some of our credibility to the client, so the price must be higher.
-Display was sold too cheaply, I don’t want to see that happen again with native advertising.
+The display was sold too cheaply, I don’t want to see that happen again with native advertising.

 What are the factors you consider when pricing?